Council and its Sub-committees

 In April 2021 Phil decided to move out of his full time executive career to establish his own consultancy firm which is focussed on supporting businesses embarking on transformational change.

-Jason is a member of the University Finance and Infrastructure Committee.
+Nick is a member of the University’s Audit and Risk Committee.